-Sklansky dollars (or Sklansky bucks) is a mathematical concept coined by the clearly very-humble David Sklansky.
+Sklansky dollars (or Sklansky bucks) is a mathematical concept coined by the humble David Sklansky.

 The origin of this concept is a bit of a mystery, although I’m sure it’s from one of Sklansky’s books.
 Either way, it’s a very well-known concept that highlights how much money you expect to win on average from calling all-ins in Texas Holdem.